Collected over 300 LPs and over 100 45s of the 60s and 70s classic rock artists Was a very religious classic rock and pop fan

 The Trashmen - "Surfin' Bird"

-In the early sixties, there was a kid's program called the Sandy Becker to show that was a favorite.
+In the early sixties, a kid's program called the Sandy Becker Show was a favorite.
 Sandy Becker was an eccentric comedian and puppet master who dressed in weird outfits and had several alter egos, two of which were Norton Nork and Hambone.
 Norton Nork was a good-natured simpleton who was guided through his day by a voice-over (also played by Becker).
 Hambone was a loony disc jockey -- sort of based on Wolfman Jack and Cousin Brucie.
 When these crazy characters appeared they were usually accompanied by music.
 Two such pieces I recall from 1963 were "Surfin Bird" by the Trashmen and "Mr. Bass Man" by Johnny Cymbal.

 Looking Glass - "Brandy You're A Fine Girl"

 Some other influential early 60's one hit wonders were:

 Sukiyaki - Kyu Sakamoto (1962) Sung partly in Japanese

 Rhythm of the Rain - the Cascades (1963)